These great ideas will save money on Christmas gifts, yet still allow you to give gifts that will be loved!

 Watch for deals online, check clearance racks, flip through sales flyers and anytime you see an item for a great price ask yourself if it would work as a Christmas gift for someone on your list.
 You’ll be surprised how many incredible bargains you can score!

-Here are some of my favorite place to find gifts online for good prices:
+Here are two of my favorite places to find gifts online for good prices:

-Both my family and my husband’s family have been doing this for the last number of years, and we love it.
+Both my family and my husband’s family have done this a lot and it works really well.
 It allows us to have the fun of giving to each other without totally breaking the bank.

 And since my husband is the 2nd oldest of 10 children and I’m the youngest of 5, if we didn’t do it this way, there would be a lot of gifts to buy.

 Do a Kid’s Only Exchange

 This year my family decided to just exchange Christmas gifts between all the grandkids.
 Money is tight for several of us, a number of us adults felt like we don’t really need anything anyway, and different of us have a lot going on right now, so it was a way to reduce stress too.